rlguy/Blender-FLIP-Fluids/README.md

 ## Building

-To build the FLIP Fluids addon, some programming experience or prior experience building C/C++ applications is recommended.
+To build the FLIP Fluids addon, some programming experience or prior experience building C/C++ applications is strongly recommended.
 The basics of navigation and executing commands using the command line is also recommended.

 Like our FLIP Fluids addon?
 If you can afford, please consider purchasing a license on an [official marketplace](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Official-Marketplaces-of-the-FLIP-Fluids-Addon) to help support our continued development of the project.
 Development of the FLIP Fluids addon is funded solely through sales through marketplaces, and as a small team we truly appreciate your support.

 ### Source Code Dependencies

-There is one dependency to build this program:
+Installations of the following programs will be needed to build and compile the FLIP Fluids addon:

 1. A compiler that supports C++11.

-_WINDOWS OS WARNING: Compilation using MSVC (Microsoft Visual Studio Compiler) is not supported.
-Building with MSVC will result in errors, performance issues, and incorrect simulation behaviour.
-The MinGW compiler is the only supported Windows compiler._

-Aside from a C++11 compiler, you will also require installations of:
+    - Windows: **MinGW** is the only supported compiler for Windows OS.
+    - macOS: **Clang** (recommended)
+    - Linux: **GCC** (recommended)

-1. [CMake](https://cmake.org/) to generate the appropriate solution, project, or Makefiles, for your system.
+2. [CMake](https://cmake.org/) to generate the appropriate solution, project, or Makefiles, for your system.
-2. [GNU Make](https://www.gnu.org/software/make/) to compile/build the FLIP Fluids simulation engine.
+3. [GNU Make](https://www.gnu.org/software/make/) to compile/build the FLIP Fluids simulation engine.
-3. (optional) [Python 3.3+](https://www.python.org/) to use the automated build script.
+4. (optional) [Python 3.3+](https://www.python.org/) to use the automated build script.

 ### Building with automated script